anni-hilation/Russian-Roulette-Discord-Bot/README.txt

 Russian Roulette Discord Bot
-i will try to find a free hosting service so that this bot can be installed in your guilds/servers.
+I will try to find a free hosting service so that this bot can be installed in your guilds/servers.
+I cant find shit.
+I wish i had a raspberrry pi so badddddduh.
 Current state: not hosted

 Commands: